Ditchingham Primary School – Bungay Middle School – Bungay High School – Imperial College London – University of East Anglia

 Outside work I love reading (mostly fantasy and science fiction books), gaming (lots of RPGs), baking (especially banana muffins and chocolate cakes), travelling (favourite countries I’ve visited so far are Japan and Brazil) and I do gymnastics (so much fun and really good exercise).
 My pronouns are he/him.

-My Work: I work with scientists at the Earlham Institute to help them tell stories about all the amazing work they do.
+I work with scientists at the Earlham Institute to help them tell stories about all the amazing work they do.

 As a public engagement officer I get to help scientists at the Earlham Institute share their latest research findings with people around the world through blogs, social media, public events and videos.